 The Creativ-Kreis-International/World Wide Artists is a non-profit artistic-cultural club, headquartered in Deidesheim - Germany.
 Since 1966. its initiatives are aimed at promoting vitreous enamel as an artistic means and favouring cultural exchanges between enameling artists from around the world.

-PDF: The Golden Altarpiece of St. Mark's Cathedral in Venice - Enamel art in Vienna in the 19th century - The Altarpiece of Nicholas de Verdun - The Dunstable Swan - Japanese cloisonné enamels - Enameling on metal (L-E Millenet) - Minakari-enamel in Isfahan - A 12th century Mosan cross - The Pax of Aribert - The Dorestad brooch - Ellamarie Woolley Enamel Art -
+ARTICLES: The Golden Altarpiece of St. Mark's Cathedral in Venice - Enamel art in Vienna in the 19th century - The Altarpiece of Nicholas de Verdun - The Dunstable Swan - Japanese cloisonné enamels - Enameling on metal (L-E Millenet) - Minakari-enamel in Isfahan - A 12th century Mosan cross - The Pax of Aribert - The Dorestad brooch - Ellamarie Woolley Enamel Art -

 Did you know that...?